bahacolak/todo-app/README.md

 ### Task Management

+1. **Listing and Adding:**
-1. Click the `Add Todo` button to add a new task.
+   - Tasks are listed after the user logs in.
+Use the `Add Todo` button to add new tasks.
+   - New tasks can include a title, description, optional tags (comma-separated), and an optional image.

+2. **Editing:**
-2. Edit tasks using the `Edit` button next to each task in the list.
+   - Use the `Edit` button next to each task to enter edit mode.
+   - Update the task details including title, description, tags, and image.
+   - Click the `Save` button to save changes.

+3. **Deleting:**
-3. Delete tasks using the `Delete` button next to each task, with a confirmation modal for deletion.
+   - Use the `Delete` button next to each task to delete the task.
+   - A confirmation modal will appear to confirm the deletion.

 ### Workspace